timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks-benefits.md

 stored.

 To fine-tune server rebalancing, you can asynchronously migrate chunks.
 Or, you can delete older data by using data retention policies.
-Since older data is partitioned according to the older server setup, while newer data is partitioned according to the newer setup, data retention eventually rebalances data across your servers.
+Older data is partitioned according to the older server setup, while newer data is partitioned according to the newer setup.
+So data retention eventually rebalances data across your servers.

-To learn more, see the documentation on [chunk migration][chunk-migration] and [data retention][data-retention].
+For more information, see the [chunk migration][chunk-migration] and [data retention][data-retention] sections.

 ## Data replication
 In addition to migrating chunks, you can also replicate chunks across nodes.